space-wizards/website-content/content/about/faq/_index.md

 No.

 ### Q: Are you the original creator of SS13?
-Yes/No. The original creator of SS13 was exadv1 in 2003.
-Since it's open-sourcing in 2006, the community has been the developers of SS13.
-Many of our devs are coders, contributors, admins and hosts of other SS13 communities, but none of us were there in 2003.
-Except for exadv1 who's in our discord server.
+Yes/No. The original creator of SS13 would be Exadv1 in 2003.
+Since its open-sourcing in 2006, the community has been the developers of SS13.
+Many of our devs are coders, contributors, admins and hosts of various SS13 communities, but none of us were there in 2003.

 ### Q: What Language/Engine is SS14 written in?
 It's written in C# using our own engine; [Robust Toolbox](https://github.com/space-wizards/RobustToolbox).
 C# is a good language and it's perfect for this project.
 It's easy to pick up, comfortable to write and pretty fast.